Applicants with international documents seeking to pursue an international degree may find the following information on this website:

-The tuition fee for bachelor and master degree programmes currently amounts to EUR 363.36 per semester (Section 2 (2) Universities of Applied Sciences Studies Act) + Students’ Union fee (see below).
-The obligation to pay the tuition fee arises with the signing of the educational contract.
+The study fee for bachelor and master degree programmes currently amounts to EUR 363.36 (§ 2 (2) University of Applied Sciences Act, FHG) + the Students’ Union (ÖH) fee (see below).
+The obligation to pay the study fee arises when signing the Study Contract.

-For students from third countries with a residence permit for students pursuant to Section 64 Settlement and Residence Act (NAG), Federal Law Gazette no. 100/2005 (who are not citizens of the EEA countries Norway, Iceland, Liechtenstein or Switzerland or members of a group of persons according to Section 1 Regulation on Eligible Group of Persons 2014 – PersGV 2014, Federal Law Gazette no. 340/2013), the tuition fee amounts to EUR 1,500 per semester plus the Students’ Union fee.
+When it comes to students from third countries who hold a residence permit for students pursuant to § 64 Settlement and Residence Act (NAG, in German), Federal Law Gazette I no. 100/2005, and who are no nationals of the EEA countries Norway, Iceland, Liechtenstein, or Switzerland, and do not belong to a group of persons according to § 1 Personengruppenverordnung 2014 – PersGV 2014, Federal Law Gazette II no. 340/2013, the St. Pölten UAS reserves the right to collect cost-covering fees.

-Upon payment of the students' union fee, you become a member of the Austrian Students’ Union ÖH (with active and passive voting rights) and automatically take out accident and liability insurance.
+Once you have paid the ÖH fee, you are a member of the Austrian Students’ Union (with active and passive voting rights) and are covered by accident and liability insurance.